HadrienG2/3photons-julia/Porting_Notes.md

 - It lacks structure.
 It is not unusual for a single section to be several pages long without any subsection.
 This makes it hard to interrupt reading and resume it later, or to find back an information that you read in the past.
-    * Reference pages are especially bad in this respect, there are often just very long lists of methods with links to the source code, with low visual separation between individual method entries.
+    * Reference pages are especially bad in this respect, they are often just very long lists of methods with links to the source code, with low visual separation between individual method entries.
 - It lacks consistency.
 Each page feels like it was written by its own author in